mohammedzamakhan/toddmotto.github.io/_posts/2016-06-03-lifecycle-hooks.md

 ### Conclusion

-Angular 1.x app developer just changed forever with one-way dataflow, events and these lifecycle hooks.
+AngularJS app developer just changed forever with one-way dataflow, events and these lifecycle hooks.
 More posts on component architecture coming soon.